tokariworks/.github/profile/README.md

 ## Who We Are

-**TokariWorks** is an interdisciplinary team based, focused on the development of visual novels and the tools that power them.
+**Tokari Works** is an interdisciplinary team based, focused on the development of visual novels and the tools that power them.

 We operate at the intersection of **software engineering**, **narrative systems**, and **aesthetic design**, crafting visual experiences that balance **technical depth** with **emotional intent**.